Corned Beef Wild Rice Soup is a St. Patrick’s Day twist on the Minnesota classic. Creamy wild rice soup made with Guinness corned beef and sauerkraut.

 - Melt butter and saute onion until soft (not brown) in a large stockpot.
 Blend in flour and stir to create a paste (use a silicon spatula for best results).
 It should stick together and be clumpy.
 Gradually add broth and mix with paste clumps until dissolved.
 Bring mix to a boil.

 - Turn heat down to low and add rice, carrots, shredded corned beef and salt.
 Let cook for 10-15 minutes (until carrots are cooked), do not let soup get too hot and make sure you regularly stir to keep soup from sticking to the bottom of the pan.
-Add sauerkraut and then turn heat up to warm soup.
+Add Half and Half and sauerkraut and then turn heat up to warm soup.
 Continue stirring, let stand 10-15 minutes to thicken.